 Does Creatine work if I don’t do the loading phase?

 No, this is not necessary.
-Just 3 grams of creatine per day for 28 days results in the same muscle content of creatine as that of a five day creatine load.
+Just 3 grams per day for 28 days results in the same muscle content of creatine as that of a five-day load.
 Once you reach muscle saturation, it takes about a month to reach normal creatine levels.

 Will I lose weight or muscle mass if I stop using it?